Autism

 When you have a toddler at home, it’s normal to watch their development to see if they’re meeting expected childhood milestones.
-As part of that, you may wonder if there are specific signs of autism to look for.
+As part of that, you may wonder if there are specific signs of autism to look for and when they might appear.

 When children are 2 years old, some signs of autism may already be present.
-Let’s discuss possible signs of autism at age 2, how a diagnosis is made, and how speech therapy can help support autistic kids.
+You might see them in the way your child communicates, plays, behaves, or responds to other people.
+In this article, we explain the possible signs of autism at age 2, how autism is diagnosed in toddlers, and how speech therapy can help support autistic kids.

 Is your child on track?